Does our board-member elect have a conflict of interest? (Part 3 of 4)

 This month, we’ve been looking at the most common questions OSBA attorneys receive regarding board member conflicts-of-interest.
 Those include:

 Through the month of December, we’re looking at the most common scenarios in which an incoming board member may have a conflict of interest.
 Last week, we discussed individuals currently working and volunteering for the district (you can read that blog entry here).
 This week, we’ll take a look at board members that have family members working for the school district.
-In the coming weeks, we’ll look at board members that are employed by or own a company that has an active contract with the d
+In the coming weeks, we’ll look at board members that are employed by or own a company that has an active cont

 Hundreds of new individuals will begin serving on school boards in Ohio next month.
 The legal hotline has received several questions about conflicts of interest for incoming members.
 (Remember: OSBA attorneys cannot provide a legal analysis of the specifics for a board member, but we can provide legal information to help you determine whether you should speak with board counsel about a potential conflict.)